 K: What is your writing process like?
 How long does it take you to write a book start to finish?

-But then there’s working with a designer for the cover art, editing, time for review copies to go out, PR work, and setting up blog book tours and live tours, much of which falls to Warren, so the entire time from concept to publish date is more like four to six months.
-Because of the way we’ve structured the work load, only one of us is a crazy person at a time.
+But then there’s working with a designer for the cover art, editing, time for review copies to go out, PR work, and setting up blog book tours and live tours, much of which falls to Warren, so the entire time from concept to publishing date is more like four to six months.
+Because of the way we’ve structured the workload, only one of us is a crazy person at a time.